Do you need underlayment for laminate flooring?

 Moisture Protection

 Why worry about moisture for your flooring?
 Laminate flooring consists of resin and fiberboard materials with a photographic applique layer under a clear protective layer.
-If moisture from your subfloor (concrete or wood) reaches the fiberboard, your flooring will absorb it, causing bowing or warping.
+If moisture from your subfloor (concrete or wood) reaches the wood based core of laminate, your flooring will absorb it, causing bowing or warping.
 Underlayment with a built-in vapor barrier provides the moisture protection you need.

 Cement Subfloor

 Cement is porous and can absorb and emit moisture.
+Often times, when we speak of moisture in concrete it is in the form of a vapor.
+These vapors are invisible but when you block them from escaping, they become droplets of water.
 If you’re installing laminate flooring (aka floating floor) over cement, your floor could absorb moisture from the subfloor.
 Using an underlayment with a vapor barrier, or adding a 6-mil vapor barrier along with the underlayment, will prevent moisture from reaching your floor.

 Wood Subfloor